Can I reuse treated wastewater?

 Sewage

 Combination of both greywater and blackwater.
-It is contaminated and highly infectious as it has disease carrying pathogens.
+It is contaminated and highly infectious as it has disease-carrying pathogens.

 What happens to the treated wastewater?

-The treated water from a home sewage treatment plant is disposed of in absorption trenches or leach field on your property.
+The treated water from a home sewage treatment plant is disposed of in absorption trenches or leach fields on your property.
 It can be also used to irrigate the garden via the sub-surface application.
 Wastewater treated to secondary can be reused for sub-surface irrigation whereas water treated to advanced-secondary quality can be used for surface and subsurface irrigation or flushing toilets.

 Can I reuse treated wastewater?

-The current legislation in Australian states and territories prevent the reuse of water from an HSTP.
+The current legislation in Australian states and territories prevents the reuse of water from an HSTP.
 It is not suitable to reuse wastewater in your home as there is a high risk of contamination if your equipment fails or if you haven’t had it serviced regularly.

 The risk doesn’t justify the benefits of reusing the water.